-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.5.4 - Implement procedures for site plan review that incorporate consideration of potential water quality impacts.
-The Fort Carson Stormwater Program is integrated in the design review process and provides input on water quality at the 30%, 60%, 90% and 100% design reviews.
-Specific erosion and sediment control plans are reviewed separately and must be approved prior to an NOI being submitted by the contractor.
-Design reviews for Low Impact Development and compliance with EISA Section 438 are included in the process.
-Licensed Professional Engineers (PE) review design plans for all permanent water quality structures, using, among other programs, the Army LID Planning and Cost Tool.
-This software assists by determining the EISA runoff value calculations, through inputs of soil types, impervious surfaces, historic rainfall etc. Fort Carson PE's also reference the UDFCD Drainage Criteria Manual V3C3 to calculate WQCV or LID structures.
-The Stormwater Program Management Team holds multiple certifications regarding control measure design and implementation.
-This team utilizes GIS models and imagery of stormwater infrastructure throughout Fort Carson when reviewing site plans The US Army Core of Engineers (USACE) utilizes the MRSI Team for control measure design including LID and Green Infrastructure.
-No. 2.5.5 - Implement procedures for receipt and consideration of The CGP requires all construction sites with a NPDES permit to post a sign indicating where No.
+The Fort Carson Stormwater Progrintegrated in the design review proprovides input on water quality at 60%, 90% and 100% design review Specific erosion and sediment con are reviewed separately and must approved prior to a NOI being subthe contractor.
+Design reviews for Impact Development and compliant EISA Section 438 are included in Licensed Professional Engineers (design plans for all permanent wat structures, using, among other professional Engineers (design plans for all permanent wat structures, using, among other professional Engineers (design plans for all permanent wat structures, using, among other professional Engineers (design plans for all permanent wat structures, using, among other professional Engineers (as a structure assists by determining the runoff value calculations, through soil types, impervious surfaces, his rainfall, etc. Fort Carson PE's also the UDFCD Drainage Criteria Mat to calculate WQCV or LID structure Stormwater Program Management holds multiple certifications regard control measure design and implet This team utilizes GIS models and of stormwater infrastructure throug Carson when reviewing site plans Army Core of Engineers (USACE) utilizes the MRSI Team measure design including LID and Infrastructure. ocess and the 30%, ws. trol plans be mitted by Low nee with the process.
+PE) review requality grams, the l.
+This re EISA inputs of storic to reference nual V3C3 ares.
+The ream ding mentation.
+Imagery ghout Fort The US for control